-According to a recent study by HireVue, a technological company specialising in digital recruitment processes, 41% of hiring leaders from the United States, Australia and United Kingdom plan to combine both in-person and virtual interviews in their hiring strategy.
+According to a study by HireVue, a technological company specialising in digital recruitment processes, 41% of hiring leaders from the United States, Australia and the United Kingdom plan to combine both in-person and virtual interviews in their hiring strategy.
 It will come as no surprise that such hybridity may be commonplace in Singapore too, especially when virtual hiring methods have increased since January 2020 amid social distancing requirements.
-Recruiters have seen the benefits of the enforced adoption then, with hiring processes streamlined and reduced by up to 70% as reported by Alvin Ang, talent acquisition director of Quantum Leap Career Consultancy.
+Recruiters have seen the benefits of enforced adoption of virtual interviews, with hiring processes streamlined and reduced by up to 70% as reported by Alvin Ang, talent acquisition director of Quantum Leap Career Consultancy.

 Indeed, the benefits of online interviews are plenty.
 For one, the number of interviews conducted can be increased as lesser time is spent switching from one call to another.

 “Once a call is over, the call is over,” shares Colleen Garret, a US-based clinical recruiter at Expressable.
 “When interviewing in person, you have to account for the potential for someone to be late and other interruptions or obstacles that happen in the office.”